 I had a tough time knowing how to pronounce Oaxaca at first, but once you hear it you won’t forget it again.

 The cities in Oaxaca boast a vibrant artisan crafts scene and colorful festivals.
 The food in Oaxaca could be described as unique cuisines bursting with authentic flavor.

 For outdoorsy people, hiking in Oaxaca is some of the best in Mexico with incredibly diverse plants and animals all over the state.
 If you are more of a beach-goer, then no doubt you have heard about the world-famous surfing in Oaxaca, found on the Pacific shores of Puerto Escondido.

 Everything you could want to know about the state of Oaxaca can be found in this mega travel guide like things to do in Oaxaca, what to know about Oaxaca and where to stay in Oaxaca!!
 Come on, get to Oaxaca already!

 ☀️ Best Time to Visit Oaxaca

 In my opinion, the best time to visit Oaxaca City is between September and October (early fall/autumn) or April to May.
 This is because the temperature in Oaxaca City is a perfect mix of moderate temperates and fewer tourists.

-However, the weather in Puerto Escondido and other areas of the Oaxacan coast vary quite a lot from the weather in Oaxaca City.
+However, the weather in Puerto Escondido and other areas of the Oaxacan coast varies quite a lot from the weather in Oaxaca City.
 The best time to visit Puerto Escondido and Huatulco is during the month of April when temperatures are still hot but the hotels are cheaper.

-High season in Oaxaca is during the months between June and August, and mid-December to early-January.
-It can get very busy in Puerto Escondido, Huatulco and other parts of the Oaxacan coastline during high-season so it is best to book accommodation early.
+The high season in Oaxaca is during the months between June and August, and mid-December to early January.
+It can get very busy in Puerto Escondido, Huatulco, and other parts of the Oaxacan coastline during the high season so it is best to book accommodation early.

 🎓 Spanish Schools in Oaxaca